How to Prepare for a Boudoir Session

 OR both?
 Here's my take on this subject:

 If you're doing this as a gift for a significant other, also think of it as a gift to yourself.
 Are you a bride doing this as a gift for your future husband or wife?
 Keep their tastes in mind as well as yours.
-Tell your photographer about what they love about you and take note for yourself.
+Tell your photographer about what they love about you, but also tell her what you love about yourself.

-As the wise ones say, we're our own worst critics!
+As the wise ones say, we're our own worst critics, and they are correct.
 Maybe your spouse loves your curves more than you do.
-Of course, there are parts of your body you like less than others, but what did you go through to get to where you are?
-Did you inherit your larger curves from the women who brought you up?
+Of course, there are parts of your body you might like less than others, but what did you go through to get to where you are?
+Did you inherit your curves from the mother you look up to?
+I'm sure you don't see her curves like she sees them, but you how little her curves mean to you when it comes to why you love her and how you see her.
+That's how your loved ones see you.
 There are so many benefits to being curvy; embrace them.
 There are women out there who are lacking in that area and are so envious of you!
 Show those babies off.
 Revel in them.
 Did you go through a positive transformation and come out of it with a few stretch marks?
 Celebrate them.

 You are where you are because of where you've been.
 This session is just as much a gift to yourself as it is a gift to someone special.
 You'll be so thankful for this experience, especially once the photos are revealed, and you'll have the images to look back on for years to come.